 The Carolina Panthers Player Personnel

 - President: Kristi Coleman

 - General Manager: Scott Fitterer

 To date, the Carolina Panthers are the newest club currently playing in the NFC.
 The team is now owned by David Tepper and is registered as Panther Football, LLC.
 The team’s purchase from original founder, Jerry Richardson, was approved in 2018.
 The last valuation estimated that the team is worth around $2.3 billion.
-The team is currently on the search for an Offensive Coordinator – and several former NFL Head Coaches have been touted.
+In recent seasons, the team has struggled to find an effective quarterback.

 The Panther’s career points leader is kicker, John Kasay, who scored 1482 points during the 16 seasons in which he played for the Panthers.
+He is well ahead of Graham Gano.
 The Panthers’ career passing leader is Quarterback, Cam Newton, who threw 29,041 yards during his nine seasons as a Panther.
 The career rushing leader for the Panthers is running back Jonathan Stewart, who rushed 6868 yards in his ten years on the team.
-The leading receiver is wide receiver Steve Smith who recorded 12,97 receiving yards during his thirteen years on the squad.

 The Carolina Panthers Main Rivalries